microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/message_post_attachments.md

 # Create Attachment

 Use this API to add an [attachment](../resources/attachment.md) to a message.

+You can add an attachment to an existing message by posting to its attachments collection, or you can add an attachment to a message that is being [created and sent on the fly](../api/user_sendmail.md).

 Since there is currently a limit of 4MB on the total size of each REST request, this limits the size of the attachment you can add to under 4MB.
 ### Prerequisites
 One of the following **scopes** is required to execute this API:
 *Mail.ReadWrite*